Health Information Management

 HIM 101.
 Introduction to Health Data.
 4 Credits.

 This course introduces the student to the structure and form of the health record.
 Emphasis is placed on patient record content, storage and retrieval, release of information, forms control, indexes and registries, and health services organization and delivery.
 Lab assignments and online Learning Lab provides students with an opportunity to apply textbook chapter concepts through completion of application-based activities.
-Prerequisites: Health Information Management: ENG 098, FYE 101 (or placement); Medical Coding Certificate: ENG 098, FYE 101 (or placement); BIO 152 (or co-requisite), HIM 102 (or co-requisite).
-Fall.
+Prerequisites: Enrollment in HIM or MCC; ENG 098, FYE 101 (or placement); BIO 152 (or corequisite) or BIO 199 (or corequisite) or BIO 204 (or corequisite); HIM 102 (or corequisite).

 HIM 102.
 Medical Terminology for Health Information Management.
 3 Credits.